Daunus/SatsSpend/README.md

 # Spend Sats in Australia

-This document is a compliation of businesses in Australia.
-The aim is to shelp Aussies upport these businesses by spending Bitcoin.
+This is a list of Australian businesses that accept bitcoin.
+The aim is to help Aussies support these businesses by spending sats.

-## We need You!
+## We need you!

-This can only work with community involvment.
-Please pm maintainers or comment below to help us keep this list uptodate
+This project can only work with community involvement.
+Please PM maintainers or comment below to help keep this list updated.

 &nbsp;&nbsp;

+## Business List

 ### Sydney